RockHong/vim-env/GeneralVimHelp.md

 The "* and "+ registers are for the system's clipboard (:help registers).
 Depending on your system, they may do different things.

+copy system clipboard into vim
+CTRL-R, then input *  (test in windows) copy vim content into system clipboard select content, "*y   (test in windows)

 ###registers
 "kyy , "kp
 "ayy — Replace the contents of register a with the current line.